15 NJ Grants for Seniors You Can Apply for Today (2026 Guide)

 Veterans Aid and Attendance Benefits

-The Veterans Benefits Administration reports 40% of wartime veterans need daily living assistance by age 75.
-Their Aid and Attendance (A&A) program supplements standard pensions for veterans and surviving spouses requiring personal care support.
+By age 75, four out of ten wartime veterans need daily living assistance.
+The VA's Aid and Attendance program supplements standard pensions for veterans and surviving spouses requiring personal care support.

 - 90 days minimum active duty, including wartime service